ProgressiveJSON/spec/README.md

 # Progressive JSON – Design Document

 > [!NOTE]
-> The content and technical details of this document have been carefully reviewed for accuracy.
 > While the wording and phrasing have been generated with the assistance of AI, the core concepts, data, and technical information are sound and accurate.

 ## Goal